 - Taking the necessary procedures to ensure compliance with applicable laws, regulations and resolutions, as well as the requirements of the supervisory authorities. - Adopting the strategic approaches and main objectives of the company, and supervising implementation thereof.
-This includes: - (a) setting the company's comprehensive strategy and main work plans and reviewing thereof constantly; - (b) setting risk management strategy and reviewing thereof constantly; - (c) specifying the best capital structure, strategies and financial objectives of the company, and approving the annual budgets; - (d) supervising the company's main capital expenses and ownership and disposal of assets; - (e) setting performance objectives and monitoring implementation and the overall performance of the company; - (f) conducting periodic reviews of the company's organisational and occupational structures and adopting these structures. - Taking the necessary procedures to ensure efficient internal auditing of the work flow in the company, including: - (a) setting a clear policy approved by the board to ensure efficient internal auditing of the work flow in the company; - (b) setting written and detailed regulations and procedures for internal auditing, which determines the duties and responsibilities in compliance with the policy approved by the board and the general requirements and objectives stipulated in the applicable legislations.
+This includes: - (a) setting the company's comprehensive strategy and main work plans and reviewing thereof constantly; - (b) setting risk management strategy and reviewing thereof constantly; - (c) specifying the best capital structure, strategies and financial objectives of the company, and approving the annual budgets; - (d) supervising the company's main capital expenses and ownership and disposal of assets; - (e) setting performance objectives and monitoring implementation and the overall performance of the company; and - (f) conducting periodic reviews of the company's organisational and occupational structures and adopting these structures.